Docs

 Each stage is described in detail below.
 Stages run sequentially; the output of one stage is the input to the next.

 3. Pattern scan.
-Applies the active rule pack against the disassembled code.
+Applies the active rule pack against the parsed source.
 Each rule is a YARA-like pattern annotated with severity, CWE mapping, and a remediation hint.

 4. Heuristic flow.
-Reconstructs a control-flow graph and identifies dangerous patterns that span multiple basic blocks.
+Builds a data-flow graph from the source and identifies dangerous patterns that span multiple functions.
 For example, tainted user input flowing into a sink without sanitisation.

 5. AI classifier.
 Findings from stages three and four are scored by the bundled language model.
 The model runs locally and is purpose-built for security pattern recognition.
 Low-confidence findings are dropped; high-confidence findings are ranked.